Gustaf Nilsson (footballer, born 1997)

-Håkan Gustaf Nilsson (born 23 May 1997) is a Swedish professional footballer who plays as a forward for Belgian First Division A club Union SG.
+Håkan Gustaf Nilsson (born 23 May 1997) is a Swedish professional footballer who plays as a forward for Belgian Pro League club Club Brugge and the Sweden national team.

 Club career

+The son of Falkenbergs FF second highest ever goal scorer Håkan Nilsson, Gustaf followed in his father’s footsteps and started his career at Falkenbergs FF.
+He got promoted to the first team in 2014 and made his senior debut in July in a Allsvenskan match against Mjällby AIF.
+In the upcoming fixture he scored his first goal in a 4-1 victory against AIK.

-Signed on 22 January 2016 a four-year pre-contract with the Danish team Brøndby IF starting from the summer of 2016.
-Since 5 January 2021 Nilsson plays for SV Wehen Wiesbaden in the German 3.
+On 22 January 2016 he signed a four-year pre-contract with the Danish team Brøndby IF starting from the summer of 2016.
+On 5 January 2021 Nilsson signed for SV Wehen Wiesbaden in the German 3.
 Liga.

 On 28 July 2022, Nilsson signed a three-year contract with Union SG in Belgium.

+On 12 July 2024, Club Brugge announced they had signed Nilsson from Union on a four-year contract.

 International career

-He made his debut for Sweden national football team on 7 January 2018 in a friendly game against Estonia.
+Nilsson made his debut for Sweden men's national football team on 7 January 2018 in a friendly game against Estonia.
 On 11 January 2018, he scored in the 90th minute to give his country a 1–0 victory in a friendly against Denmark.

+More than six years later, on 21 March 2024, Nilsson played his third match for Sweden and scored in a 5–2 defeat away against Portugal.
+Four days later, Nilsson scored the winning goal against Albania in a 1–0 home win.